Is there a pamphlet with all this information in it? Yes!!

 What is Arizona’s minimum wage?

-covered under the Act is required to pay each employee wages not less than this etc.).
-The minimum wage shall be paid for all hours worked, regardless of the frequency any other basis.
-For a discussion on the treatment of employees who customarily customarily receive tips, please see below.
+employer covered under the Act will be required to pay each employee wages not less etc.).
+The minimum wage shall be paid for all hours worked, regardless of the frequency piece rate, or any other basis.
+For a discussion on the treatment of employees who customarily receive tips, please see below.